 But there are a number of foods traditionally eaten during the Thanksgiving holiday that can be very dangerous for our pets.
 If you’re not sure, check out this list below!

 #1 – Cooked Bones

 Never, ever give your dog cooked bones.
 While all cooked bones are dangerous, cooked poultry bones are especially concerning as they will crack and splinter.
-Not only do they pose a choking hazard, they can puncture your dog’s digestive tract and have you running straight to the veterinary emergency hospital.
+Not only do they pose a choking hazard, but they can also puncture your dog’s digestive tract and have you running straight to the veterinary emergency hospital.